oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky_inversion/README.md

 * **Loop `ivdep` Attribute** (loop_ivdep)
 * **Unrolling Loops** (loop_unroll)

- The key optimization techniques used are as follows:
+ The key optimization techniques used are:
    1. Traversing the matrix in a column fashion to increase the read-after-write (RAW) loop iteration distance
    2. Using two copies of the compute matrix in order to be able to read a full row and a full column per cycle
    3. Converting the nested loop into a single merged loop and applying Triangular Loop optimizations.
 This allows us to generate a design that is very well pipelined.